AmitKapilaCodeIns/capellano_acme/README.md

 The site has 6 different course divs per page.
 Each div has a visually appealing signature picture of the course.
 A visitor clicks on the course name to find the hole guides.
 They can then view each hole in ascending order in a simple, clean course detail page.
 The minimal look complements how simple it is to find the information you need.
 There are 3 types of user; superuser, editor then reader.
 Golf pros will be given editor access.
 Readers are amateur golfers who will be able to register their logins and view the guides.
 Their is an about page that allows users to find out more about the creator.

 -   Clear Navigation: Easily navigate through different sections of the website.
+Links will appear within the navbar depending on authentication status.
+Register and Login appear for anonymous users.
+Logout links are for logged in users.
 -   Responsive Design: The site adapts gracefully to various screen sizes, ensuring optimal usability whether you're browsing on a desktop, tablet, or mobile device.
-I used media queries for the different screen sizes.
+I used Bootstrap 5 integration for responsive design.
+-   I used the Django messages framework to provide interactive feedback triggered by user actions.
+-   Template content is injected using Django {% block %}

 ---